mattgallagher/CwlSignal/README.md

 The standard restrictions for each of these approaches apply so you'll need to pick an approach based on your situation and preferences.

-Minimum requirements are iOS 8 (simulator-only) or macOS 10.9.
-The project includes tvOS 9 and POSIX targets but these aren't regularly tested.
+Minimum requirements are iOS 8 or macOS 10.10.

 ## Manual framework inclusion